Patrick Linstead

-Sir (Reginald) Patrick Linstead CBE, DSc, HonDSc, DIC, HonFCGI, HonMIMM, FRS (28 August 1902, in London – 22 September 1966, in London) was an English chemist.
+Sir Reginald Patrick Linstead (28 August 1902 – 22 September 1966) was an English chemist.

-Biography
+Background

 Patrick Linstead was born on 28 August 1902 in Southgate, London, the second son of Edward Flatman Linstead, advertising manager for Burroughs Wellcome, and Florence Evelyn, née Hester.
 After primary education in Southgate, Linstead attended the City of London School from the age of 11 to 17, where the science master, George H J Adlam, was a considerable influence.
-He joined Imperial College in 1920 and graduated three years later with first class honours, before continuing to a PhD in Sir Jocelyn Thorpe’s group.
+He joined Imperial College London in 1920, and graduated three years later with first class honours, before continuing to a PhD in Sir Jocelyn Thorpe's group.

+Career

-In 1929 Linstead was appointed as a demonstrator at Imperial, and later lecturer.
-In the following ten years he was awarded a DSc and three medals, and also married Aileen E E R Abbott.
-In 1938 he was appointed Professor Chemistry at the University of Sheffield, but the following year his wife died at the age of 37, giving birth to their first child, Hilary.
-She married Leon Max Stemler of Newcastle, New South Wales at Holy Trinity Church, South Kensington in 1962, and moved to Australia with her husband.
+In 1929, Linstead was appointed as a demonstrator at Imperial, and later lecturer.
+In the following decade, he was awarded a DSc and three medals.
+In 1938 he was appointed Professor Chemistry at the University of Sheffield.

-In their obituary of Linstead, Barton, Rydon and Elvidge wrote that “Linstead’s professional life divides itself conveniently into found periods”, which they go on to describe in detail:
+In their obituary of Linstead, Barton, Rydon and Elvidge wrote that "Linstead's professional life divides itself conveniently into four periods", which they go on to describe in detail: